DHCP options

 You may specify just those parameters that your DHCP parameter set requires.
 An empty DHCP parameter set is created by default.
 You may assign your own domain name to your instances and use up to four of your own DNS servers.

-Once a DHCP parameter set is created, it cannot be changed.
-To have the VPC use a different DHCP parameter set, create a new set and assign it to your VPC.
+To make the VPC use a different DHCP option set, create a new set and assign it to your VPC.
+Make sure that all VPCs, which used these options, are now assigned another option set.

 After you assign a new parameter set to a VPC, all existing instances and any new instances you start in the VPC will use the new parameters.
 The applied DHCP options will be given back/returned by the DHCP server at the next access to it.